tymc7/osu-cs361-group26-implementation/README.md

 3. Create your `config.js` file (once a database is created, the temp variables will be included in the `config.template` file)
 4. Run `npm start` and go to http://localhost:3612

+### Database
+1. The tables will auto generate in your SQL database configured in your `config.js` file
+2. If you want to create another table, add a file to the `migrations` folder and follow the style of the other migrations

+This application utilizes a SQL Query Builder called [Knex](http://knexjs.org/).
+It is a promise-based sql query builder that is highly extensible and easy to read.
+Please check out the docs if you have any questions.

 ### Develop
 1. Clone the repo to your computer
 2. Checkout a new branch (`git checkout -b [BRANCH]`)